 Undergraduate Admissions General Academic Regulations Students are responsible for complying with all regulations of the University, their respective colleges and the departments from which they take courses, as well as for fulfilling all degree requirements.
 Students are responsible for knowing and complying with all academic regulations.
-Undergraduate Advisement All undergraduate students (including new freshman) who are admitted to the University but have not yet met the requirements to enter a degree-granting college are monitored by University College.
-This office is responsible for applying the academic regulations of the University and providing academic advisement for these students.
-When they have satisfactorily completed a minimum of 26 semester hours and have met all prerequisites of the college they wish to enter, they may transfer to one of the degree-granting programs of the University.
-Refer to the University College Advisement Center section of this catalog.
 Core Curriculum The University has adopted a revised Core Curriculum as of Fall 2003 which all undergraduate students must complete as part of their baccalaureate program.
 The Core consists of several groups of courses designed to enhance each student's academic capabilities.
 Its goal is to give all students at the University a grounding in the broad knowledge and intellectual values obtained in a liberal arts education and to assure that graduates have a shared academic experience.
 The required courses encourage intellectual development in seven areas of study: writing and communication, social and behavioral sciences, mathematical reasoning, scientific methods in the physical and natural sciences, the humanities, the fine arts, and languages.
 The Core consists of lower-division courses which develop these skills and abilities, and students are strongly encouraged to complete the Core early in their college careers.
 Individual student substitutions should be minimal and are discouraged.
 Except where noted (see "Alternative Credit Options" in the Undergraduate Admissions section of the Catalog), students may apply AP or CLEP credit to the Core requirements.
 Departments and colleges may restrict student choices within the Core to meet departmental and college degree requirements.
 A grade of C (not C-) is required in all courses used to fulfill the requirements of the Core Curriculum.
 Courses taken CR/NC can be applied to the core, subject to general University and individual college and department regulations on the number of credits that can be taken CR/NC and the applicability of courses taken CR/NC to the individual degree.
 The University recognizes, however, that the highly structured nature of many degree programs and the presence of numerous transfer and non-traditional students requires flexibility on its part.
 Transfer and reentering students will receive advising in the college and department to which they are admitted in order to establish an appropriate program which will meet their needs and the aims of the Core.
 Where degree program requirements are so structured that a student's total academic program credits would be increased by taking a Core course in a particular Core area, a department may approve a blanket substitution of a course in a particular Core area for all students pursuing an undergraduate degree in that particular program.
 Approval of substitutions or exceptions is handled on a department and college basis.
 The basic Core Curriculum requires approximately 37 hours of courses in seven areas of study.
 1. Writing and Speaking (9 hours):